 Your Successful Recovery Is Our Top Priority

-We also collaborate with accident reconstructionists, other medical experts and economic experts to establish the full value of your case.
-When you have been struck by a driver who was driving recklessly or was distracted by speaking on a cellphone, texting or driving drunk, you need a reckless and distracted driver accident lawyer with experience both in and out of the courtroom.
+We collaborate with accident reconstructionists, medical experts and economic experts to establish the full value of your case.
+When you have been struck by a driver who was driving recklessly or was distracted by speaking on a cellphone, texting or driving drunk, you need a car accident lawyer with experience both in and out of the courtroom.

 - Loss of expected future earnings/wages